 A campus visit is the best way to find out if a college feels right for you.

-We offer several admission events throughout the year, including Open Houses, Overnight Previews (for seniors), and special scholarship events.
+Customize a weekday visit to campus, or join us for one of several admission events throughout the year, including Open Houses, Overnight Previews (for seniors), and special scholarship events.

 Weekdays and Select Saturdays